It was the most important derby since the first time the two sides met in Roker Park’s inaugural season in 1898-99.

-We lost over two legs which ended 6-6 after Gillingham scored after 3 minutes of extra-time in the second leg, at Roker Park.
+We lost over two legs which ended 6-6 after Gillingham scored after three minutes of extra-time in the second leg, at Roker Park.
 We lost on away goals.

 Enter Denis Smith from York City, who immediately took the club by the scruff of the neck.
-We won the championship in his first season before consolidating our Division Two status in his second season as we finished a respectable 11th.
+We returned to the second tier at the first time of asking as Division Three champions, before consolidating our Division Two status in his second season as we finished a respectable 11th.

-As Denis Smith was busy improving his young side in the second tier, the mags were busy returning to the second tier - from the top flight.
-They had finished bottom of Division One in 1988-89, in the end 10 points from safety and were joined by West Ham United and Middlesbrough.
+As Denis Smith was busy improving his young side and planning a potential push for a top-six finish in his third season in charge, the mags were busy returning to the second tier - from the top flight.
+They had finished bottom of Division One in 1988-89, ten points from safety, and were joined by West Ham United and Middlesbrough.

 This immediately set up the narrative of the 1989-90 season in the north-east before a ball was kicked.
-We hadn’t been in the same division for four years since we were relegated from the First Division in 1984-85 - and both sets of fans were chomping at the bit.
+We had not been in the same division for four years since we were relegated from the First Division in 1984-85 - and both sets of fans were chomping at the bit.

 This would have been the case regardless of the expectation of the two clubs, but in the build-up to this one, both were eyeing promotion to the top flight.
 Newcastle manager Jim Smith had pinned all his hopes on a new strike force who he signed in the summer ahead of the new campaign when he signed Mark McGhee from Celtic and Mick Quinn from Portsmouth for £680,000.